guildxyz/guild-network/README.md

  }
 ```

 Here, the `chainType` can be set to `Local`, `Development`, or `Live`.
 The difference between these is that when the type is `Local` or `Development` , the chain starts with pre-funded accounts that can interact with the network.
 The `Live` type doesn't provide pre-funded accounts.
-You may set the `name` and `id` fields if you want but otherwise there's only two fields that definitely require modification:
+You may set the `name` and `id` fields if you want but note that the `id` field determines where the chain data will be located on on you computer.
+For example if `id = hello`, then the node database, keystore, and other network-related stuff will be located in `/tmp/mynode/hello`.
+Therefore, make sure that the `aura` and `grandpa` keys are saved under `/tmp/mynode/hello/keystore`, otherwise you won't be able to validate and produce blocks.
+Generally there's only two fields that definitely require modification.

 The `aura` field needs to contain all `SS58` addresses of the Sr25519 keys generated in the previous steps: